-Oriental Motifs / “Silk Road” Collection : orange black
+Oriental Motifs / “Silk Road” : orange black , series by Stella Polare

 Oriental Motifs / “Silk Road” : gray, series by Stella Polare Artiste in Paris.